 Read on to determine what’s distressing your oak tree:

 As is true with most things, proper care is the best defense against any illness or setback.
 Oak trees, like all plants, benefit from adequate water, sunlight, and good soil conditions.
 To keep trees healthy and stress-free, ensure the following:

-- Apply about 3 inches of organic mulch from the trunk out to the dripline; do not pile mulch against the trunk.
+- Apply about a 3-inch deep layer of organic mulch from the trunk to the dripline; do not pile mulch against the trunk.

 - Do not apply weed killers near the tree.